 While the labor and construction is a group effort, each participant must qualify and obtain a loan individually from Rural Development.
 In order to qualify, a household must fall within the income guidelines set by Rural Development, must have demonstrated repayment ability, must have a good credit rating, and should have a low debt load.
-Because the 502 self-help loan process can be complicated for the individual, the technical assistance staff will prescreen participants for program eligibility and prepare the application packages for Rural Development.

-The 502 Loan Processing Guide will help to train the Group Coordinator or appropriate staff person in packaging these loans.
-The loan terms, application forms, credit reports, and the additional documentation required are all covered.
+Because the 502 self-help loan process can be complicated for the individual, the technical assistance staff will pre-screen participants for program eligibility and prepare the application packages for Rural Development.
+The 502 Loan Processing Handbook will help to train the Group Coordinator or appropriate staff person in packaging these loans.

-Preconstruction Meetings Guide
+Preconstruction Meetings Handbook